 |Popular Customers||Colab Consulting Pty.
 Ltd., Infosys Ltd., Sascar, Banca Transilvania, UL, Reliance Commercial Finance, Industrial Bank of Korea, Al Jaber Group, Safe Water Kenya, Chhattisgarh Infotech, Center for Railway Information Systems, SPAR Austria Group and Biotech Promotion Society||Tata Sky, Nissan, Swedish Board of Agriculture, Novamedia, American Product Distributors, Advanced Micro Devices, Emirates Group, E*TRADE|

 Application servers play a significant role in modern enterprise computing by working as the platform for the development, deployment, moreover integration of enterprise applications.
 Application servers promote common functions, such as connection, security, also integration.
 This enables developers to concentrate only on the business logic.
 Two of the modern Java EE-based application servers are WebLogic and JBoss application servers.
-Typically, WebLogic is used in huge enterprises, while JBoss is preferred by small/midsize businesses.
+Typically, WebLogic is used in huge enterprises, while small/midsize businesses prefer JBoss.

 This has been a guide to the top difference between WebLogic vs JBoss.
 Here we also discuss the key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –